Actindo-AG/Documentation/DataHub/UserInterface/02b_AttributeSets.md

 **Add mapping**

-This view equals to the attribute mapping in the *DataHub* module: *DataHub > Settings > Tab ETL > Select attribute set mapping > Select mapping line*
+This view equals the attribute mapping in the *DataHub* module: *DataHub > Settings > Tab ETL > Select attribute set mapping > Select mapping line*
+For detailed information, see [ETL settings](./02d_ETL.md#settings).

 - ![Back](../../Assets/Icons/Back02.png "[Back]") (Back)
   Click this button to close the *Edit mapping* view and return to *Edit attribute set* view.
 All changes are rejected.

 - Destination attribute
-  Selected attribute on the right side of the view.
-The attribute cannot be changed.
+  The selected destination attribute is displayed in the arrow box on the right side of the view.
+This field is read-only.

 - *Language*
-  Language of the destination attribute.
+  Selected language of the destination attribute.
 The drop-down list is read-only.
-The drop-down list is only displayed when the destination attribute is multi-language.
+This drop-down list is only displayed if the destination attribute is multi-language.

 - *Channel*
-  Channel of the destination attribute.
+  Selected channel of the destination attribute.
 The drop-down list is read-only.
-The drop-down list is only displayed when the destination attribute is multi-channel.
+This drop-down list is only displayed if the destination attribute is multi-channel.

 - *Extension*
-  Click the drop-down list and select the desired ETL extension for the mapping.
-The extensions in the list differ depending on the data type of the destination attribute.
+  Click the drop-down list and select the appropriate ETL extension for the attribute mapping.
+The displayed extensions depend on the data type of the selected destination attribute.
+  For detailed information about the ETL extensions and the different data types, see [ETL extensions list](./03_ETLExtensions.md) or [Data type list](./04_DataTypeList.md).

 - *Override change tracking mode*
   Change tracking mode (ETL mode) for the mapping.
 The drop-down list is read-only.
-The option **Use default** is preset.
+By default, the **Use default** option is selected.
+The following modes are available:

-The fields on the left side differ depending on the selected ETL extension.
-For detailed information about the ETL extensions and how to create an attribute mapping, see [ETL extensions](./03_ETLExtensions.md) and [Edit an ETL attribute mapping](../Operation/01_ManageETLMappings.md#edit-an-etl-attribute-mapping).
+  - **Use default**
+    The mapping configured in the dependency of the specific entities is applied.
+  - **Automatic**
+    The initial mapping is automatically applied.
+All value changes or reruns are applied automatically in the mapping.
+  - **Semi-automatic**
+    The initial mapping is automatically applied.
+Values changes or reruns are applied after confirmation.
+  - **Semi-automatic, changes must be confirmed by another user**
+    The initial mapping as well as values changes or reruns are applied after confirmation by another user.
+  - **Manual**
+    The initial mapping is automatically applied.
+Afterwards, the changes in the mapping must be triggered manually to be applied.

+- *Source attribute*
+  Click the drop-down list within the arrow box and select the appropriate source attribute for the mapping.
+Depending on the selected ETL extension one or several *Source attribute* arrow boxes are displayed.
+The selection in the drop-down list depends on the selected ETL extension which defines the required data type of the source attribute(s).
+This drop-down list is only displayed if an ETL extension has been selected in the *Extension* drop-down list.

 **Configuration**

-The *CONFIGURATION* section displays the additional configuration settings.
+The *Configuration* section displays the additional configuration settings.
 The configuration fields differ depending on the data type of the source and/or destination attribute.
 For detailed information about the different configurations of data types, see [Data type list](./04_DataTypeList.md).